HannanAbdullah/NLP_Sentiment_Analysis_Project/README.md

 ## Run the project ⚙️
-The repository includes a Jupyter notebook which you can run on your local machine or use this <a href=""> Google Colab </a> link.
+The repository includes a Jupyter notebook which you can run on your local machine or use this <a href="https://colab.research.google.com/drive/196Y7UJrVY4FFaVWR9uo6vuj_xOiXsjHE?usp=sharing"> Google Colab </a> link.

 ## Results 🪄